azat-co/practicalnode/readme.md

 # Supporters

-Practical Node, 2nd Edition was supported through the Kickstarter campagin (funded in just three days).
+Practical Node, 2nd Edition was supported through the Kickstarter campaign (funded in just three days).
 Thank you to the major backers of the book:

 * **[DevelopIntelligence](http://www.developintelligence.com): Managed learning solutions including training design and development, program delivery and management** - $500
 * Matthew Amacker - $200